matthewfro2026/VsDnB-Volume1-Android/README.md

 That means the app has installed successfully, but needs to do certain steps to actually play the game.

 Steps to play:
-1. Download an file explorer, such as "ZArchiver".
+1. Download an file explorer, I'd recommend to install [ZArchiver](https://play.google.com/store/search?q=zarchiver&c=apps&pli=1)
 2. Go to the directory you downloaded the apk in, should be this: [Screenshot](https://media.discordapp.net/attachments/1323021749973024768/1444810573505237093/Screenshot_20251130-140053.ZArchiver2.png?ex=692eb8f4&is=692d6774&hm=9306447e712bdcc31695058a163797c311a230bbc18eee05cba0fb8f10db524f&=&format=webp&quality=lossless&width=900&height=918)
 3. Go inside the assets folder, then copy the "assets" folder.
 (Yes, there are two assets folder).
 4. Copy and paste this to "/storage/emulated/0/Android/media/dnbteam.daveandbambi/" (or "Android/media/dnbteam.daveandbambi/").